 Lecture Attendance: You are expected to attend every Lecture.
-You may miss 3 Lectures over the semester without penalty (no excuse needed) if you notify either Dr. Trujillo or Dr. Trilling ahead of time.
+You may miss 3 Lectures over the semester without penalty (no excuse needed) if you notify Dr. Trujillo ahead of time.
 Institutional excuses do not count towards the 3 classes you can miss.
-We generally grant additional absences for research-related matters (conferences, etc.) provided we know in advance.
+I generally grant additional absences for research-related matters (conferences, etc.) provided I know in advance.